jargonzhou/hack-ml/ml.tools.md

 * [Bokeh](./tools/bokeh/bokeh.md): a Python library for creating interactive visualizations for modern web browsers.
 * [CuPy](https://github.com/cupy/cupy): CuPy is a NumPy/SciPy-compatible array library for GPU-accelerated computing with Python.
 CuPy acts as a drop-in replacement to run existing NumPy/SciPy code on NVIDIA CUDA or AMD ROCm platforms.
+* [Faiss](https://github.com/facebookresearch/faiss): A library for efficient similarity search and clustering of dense vectors.
 * [Featuretools](https://github.com/alteryx/featuretools): a python library for automated feature engineering.
 * [Gradio](./tools/Gradio.md): Build and share delightful machine learning apps, all in Python.
 * [graphviz](https://pypi.org/project/graphviz/): Simple Python interface for Graphviz.